g-r-a-n-t/algebraic-structures/README.md

 This library provides types for various algebraic structures and properties and allows you to easily verify them (if reasonably small).

-It really meant to be useful for anything other than solidifying my understanding of things.
+It really isn't meant to be useful for anything other than solidifying my understanding of things.

 **Build and test**
 ```sh